Below are a list of frequently asked questions:

 While we do charge an affordable rate for our programs, on average, it costs us about $7,500 per year to serve one child.
 We rely on donations to fill that funding gap and to keep our services affordable for the 26,000 youth we serve each year.

-For children and teens from families in need, we often give scholarships to cover the program fees.
-Learn more about Club scholarships.
+For children and teens from families in need, we often give financial aid to cover the program fees.
+Learn more about Financial Aid.

 Who should I contact if I have a safety concern?